BerkeleyLearnVerify/Scenic/docs/tutorials/tutorial.rst

 	halfGapWidth = (1.2 * ego.width) / 2
-	leftEnd = OrientedPoint left of bottleneck by halfGapWidth, facing (60, 120) deg relative to bottleneck rightEnd = OrientedPoint right of bottleneck by halfGapWidth, facing (-120, -60) deg relative to bottleneck Pipe ahead of leftEnd, with height (1, 2)
+	leftEnd = OrientedPoint left of bottleneck by halfGapWidth, facing Range(60, 120) deg relative to bottleneck rightEnd = OrientedPoint right of bottleneck by halfGapWidth, facing Range(-120, -60) deg relative to bottleneck Pipe ahead of leftEnd, with length Range(1, 2)
-	Pipe ahead of rightEnd, with height (1, 2)
+	Pipe ahead of rightEnd, with length Range(1, 2)

 Finally, to make the scenario slightly more interesting, we add several additional obstacles, positioned either on the far side of the bottleneck or anywhere at random